rosiepiee/rosiepiee/README.md

 HI!
 I'm Rose!
 A goober!! ──★ ˙🍓 ̟ !!

 An Amy Rose kinnie...
-I'm Amy IRL! (˶˃ ᵕ ˂˶) (My main kins CURRENTLY are Shadow, Amy, Lute, Charlie, and more but the list is LOONNNGGGUH) ALSO UM!
+I'm Amy IRL! (˶˃ ᵕ ˂˶) (I'm an Chihiro Fujisaki and Amy Rose fictkin but I kin others as well!)
+ALSO UM!
 I ONLY MATCH WITH MY BF SO SHIPS DNI PLS!
 ALSO I RARELY RP!
 IF MY SKINS EVER BOTHER YOU PLS HIDE ME, I RATHER IT NOT BE A BIG DEAL, THANKS!
 Especially cause I multiship sigh...

 I use any pronouns! ₍^. .^₎⟆